-There are no specific regulatory obligations applicable to NGA networks
+There are no specific regulatory obligations applicable to NGA networks.

-The MIC promotes the research and development of new radio systems including 3.9th generation mobile telephony and fourth-generation mobile communication systems, that realise more advanced mobile services, intelligent transport systems that support safe driving and broadband systems for public services that enable video communications with high mobility in case of emergency, and wireless broadband in houses that enable wireless connections between all domestic information appliances.
+The MIC promotes the research and development of fifthgeneration mobile communication systems, that realise more advanced mobile services, intelligent transport systems that support safe driving and broadband systems for public services that enable video communications with high mobility in case of emergency, wireless broadband that enables wireless connections between all domestic information appliances and IoT (Internet of Things).
+MIC is planning to allocate three categories of spectrum (3.6 to 4.2GHz, 4.4 to 4.9GHz and 27.0 to 29.5GHz).

-12 Data protection
+Data protection